dwwaite/dpr_simulator/README.md

 |20.0|0.0|7.0|40.0|

 >The minimum and maximum are not necessarily useful - the minimum will almost certainly reflect a round of all misses, and the maximum will most like be a round of critical hits rolling max damage on each die (very rare, but over a million rounds it'll happen sooner or later).

 ---

-## To do list

-Things to add in the future

-- [x] Resize the hit and weapon damage vectors, in case uneven inputs are provided.
-- [ ] Add bonus damage rules (e.g smites)
-- [ ] Add selective bonus damage rules (e.g. brutual critical, smites on criticals)

----